wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 2.3.1 =
+= 3.0 =
-Important function update.
+Import/Export feature, new translations and faster performance.